lezette/learning-a11y/src/was/deep-dive-on-operable.md

   <p>This article took me longer than I hoped to complete because I actually realized that there were some guidelines or
     requirement I didn't understand.
 I had to read some additional resources while going through the WCAG documentaion
   </p>
-  <p>I'm so glad I did this, On to the next guideline, While I'm done with the studying the Understandable guideline,
+  <p>I'm so glad I did this, On to the next guideline, While I'm done with studying the Understandable guideline,
-    I'll be spending the rest of the week and weekend writing on the guideline, That should be quick (famous last words
+    I'll be spending the weekend writing on the guideline.
-    <span aria-hidden="true">🤓</span>).
 I can't wait to share that with you as well.
-So the next time you'll hear from
-    me would be hopefully on Monday 24th March with the next WCAG guideline.
+So the next time you'll hear from me would be hopefully on Monday 24th March with the next WCAG guideline.
   </p>
   <p>In the meantime I'll also spend time re-running my test on AriaAT which was removed due to a bug in the system.
 I'm
-    going in with less anxiety thus time.</p>
+    going in with less anxiety this time.</p>

   <p>This has been one of the most productive and structured period of my life recently.
 I wake up everyday excited
     about what new thing to learn on A11y.
 It's worth it</p>